Clementine Chen

 Fun Fact: My favorite Disney characters are Alice and the Cheshire Cat.

-In the lab: joined us for the summer research program 2022
+In the lab: joined us for the summer research program 2022 and stayed until graduating (Spring 2024).

 Quantifying the evidence for adaptive evolution of the TAS2R38 bitter receptor gene in primates